 - The joint filing of the divorce petition by the husband and the wife.

-- The two parties appearing before the court to record their statements.
+- The two parties appeared before the court to record their statements.

 - Examination of the petition, and relevant documents, by the court, and also the possibility of reconciliation.